Absorption wavemeter

 An absorption wavemeter is a simple electronic instrument used to measure the frequency of radio waves.
 It is an older method of measuring frequency, widely used from the birth of radio in the early 20th century until the 1970s, when the development of inexpensive frequency counters, which have far greater accuracy, made it largely obsolete.

+Overview

 A wavemeter consists of an adjustable resonant circuit calibrated in frequency, with a meter or other means to measure the voltage or current in the circuit.
 When adjusted to resonance with the unknown frequency, the resonant circuit absorbs energy, which is indicated by a dip on the meter.
 Then the frequency can be read from the dial.

 Wavemeters are used for frequency measurements that do not require high accuracy, such as checking that a radio transmitter is operating within its correct frequency band, or checking for harmonics in the output.
 Many radio amateurs keep them as a simple way to check their output frequency.
 Similar devices can be made for detection of mobile phones.
 As an alternative, a dip meter can be used.

 There are two categories of wavemeters: transmission wavemeters, which have an input and an output port and are inserted into the signal path, or absorption wavemeters, which are loosely coupled to the radio frequency source and absorb energy from it.